JiTao3/HMIndex/README.md

 ```
 ### Query Experiments

-You can use the meta-optimizer to train the model while building HIndex, or to batch generate initialization parameters and load the trained parameters.
+You can use the meta-optimizer to train the model while building HM-Index, or to batch generate initialization parameters and load the trained parameters.

 You need to modify the following and compile the source file.